awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="dynamodb-1-remediation"></a>

-For detailed instructions on enabling DynamoDB auto scaling on existing tables in capacity mode, see [Enabling DynamoDB auto scaling on existing tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.Console.html#AutoScaling.Console.ExistingTable) in the*Amazon DynamoDB Developer Guide*\.
+For detailed instructions on enabling DynamoDB automatic scaling on existing tables in capacity mode, see [Enabling DynamoDB auto scaling on existing tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.Console.html#AutoScaling.Console.ExistingTable) in the*Amazon DynamoDB Developer Guide*\.

 ## \[DynamoDB\.2\] DynamoDB tables should have point\-in\-time recovery enabled<a name="fsbp-dynamodb-2"></a>